PavelKastornyy/ansi4j/README.md

 Base components:

-* Palette - ISO 6429 supports only 8 colors (3 bits).
+* `Palette` - ISO 6429 supports only 8 colors (3 bits).
 However, today many terminals supports 4, 8 and 24 bit colors.
 However, these extra colors are not included in the standard.
-So, to support them use `extraColorsEnabled()` method in config.
-Pelette is an interface, so it is easy to add custom 8, 16, 256 color palette.
+So, to support them use `extraColorsEnabled()` method in config. `Palette` is an interface, so it is easy to add custom 8, 16, 256 color palette.
-* AttributeConfig that is created for every Attribute enumeration class.
+* `AttributeConfig` that is created for every `Attribute` enumeration class.
-* AttributeContext keeps information about current attributes and their values.
+* `AttributeContext` keeps information about current attributes and their values.
-* AttributeResolver resolves attributes on base of function arguments and saves attributes to context.
+* `AttributeResolver` resolves attributes on base of function arguments and saves attributes to context.
 Finally returns list of attribute changes.
-* CssGenerator generates CSS declarations on the base of attribute changes.
+* `CssGenerator` generates CSS declarations on the base of attribute changes.
 Currently there are two types of CSS
 generators: CSS3 generator and JavaFX CSS generator.
 The latter one is used when it is required to create styles for JavaFX nodes.

-Such architecture allows easily to create new Attrubute types and resolvers with CSS generators for them.
+Such architecture allows easily to create new attribute types and resolvers with CSS generators for them.

 ### Usage <a name="ansi4j-css-usage"></a>